 While the word “earned” in the degree sense is clearly understood, it’s probably not a good thing to discredit anyone who may have not walked the traditional educational path by telling them they haven’t “earned” what they have.

 Admittedly, I do not have an “earned” doctorate degree in the traditional sense.
 Fresh out of High School I attended Weatherford College then Tarrant County College while pastoring a small church.
-I finished classes at Texas Christian University then transferred to Lee University and graduated in 1988 with my Bachelors of Science degree.
+I then transferred to Lee University and graduated in 1988 with my Bachelors of Science degree.
 I have been a student also at Pentecostal Theological Seminary and have high regard for it.

 I don’t consider myself worthy of any honor I’ve had bestowed upon me.
 God has been better to me than I deserve and I’m sure you could say the same.
 The truth is, most all have earned degrees of one kind or another and some of us have earned some things by degree.
 A little here and a little there.